tlevine/www.thomaslevine.com/content/!/things-to-know-when-building-products-on-open-data/index.md

     If they don't include a license or they include a restrictive license, I suspect that it's just because they don't know what to do.

-I've never talked to a lawyer about this, and I'm curious to hear more thoughts on the matter.
+If you're using data from a site without an obvious license, you might want to talk to a lawyer about it.
+Actually, you should totally do this and then tell me about it afterwards because I'm curious to hear more thoughts on the matter.

 ## Related work
 People have been dealing with this sort of issue inside of large organizations with